xenify-io/litepaper/README.md

 ## ◽️ Fairness

   - Creating a level playing field where every user has an equal opportunity to thrive.
-Xenify promotes equitable token distribution and guarantees equal access to the protocol, leaving no room for favoritism towards founders, team members, or investors.
+Xenify promotes equitable token distribution and guarantees equal access to the protocol, leaving no room for favouritism towards founders, team members, or investors.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)